 Toning your shoulders helps create an hourglass physique.
 Even for apple shapes, having balanced shoulders creates the appearance of a slimmer waist.
 Who doesn’t want that?

-Throughout the 4-week challenge, you’ll gradually increase your reps.
+Throughout the 4-week challenge, you’ll gradually increase your reps in everyone of these shoulder exercises for women.
 Be sure to choose your weights carefully.
 While I’m not the kind of personal trainer who usually tells women to chose a conservative weight, do be cautious with the raises and YTLs.
 Your tiny rotator cuff muscles are doing a lot of the work and you don’t want to injure them.
 Start with a light weight for the raises and work your way up as you can.
 You can always use “big girl” weights on the dumbbell push presses!

-Now that you’ve got all the knowledge you need to build sexy shoulders, you’re ready to start day 1 of the challenge!
+Now that you’ve got all the knowledge you need to build sexy shoulders, you’re ready to start day 1 of the best shoulder workout challenge!